-Edited by Eva Meyer-Hermann
+Edited with text by Eva Meyer-Hermann

-The first volume of a comprehensive record of paintings by the prolific Belgian artist, Luc Tuymans highlights his generative early work.
+The first volume of a comprehensive record of paintings by the prolific Belgian artist Luc Tuymans highlights his generative early work.

-The catalogue features an introductory essay by Eva Meyer-Hermann and an illustrated chronology with archival images and installation shots of the works in this volume.
+The catalogue features an introductory essay by Eva Meyer-Hermann and an illustrated chronology with archival images and installation views of the works in this volume.
 It also includes brilliant new photography of each of the paintings.
 This publication is a testament to Tuymans’s persistent assertion of the relevance and importance of painting—a conviction that he maintains even in today’s digital world, when his work continues to be a touchstone for artists and scholars.